microsoft/rag-experiment-accelerator/promptflow/rag-experiment-accelerator/env_setup.md

 - LOGGING_LEVEL - non secret

 ## Configuring your connection locally
-Configure promptflow to connect to AzureML by updating the given `./azureml/config.json` with the `workspace_name`, `resource_group`, and `subscription_id` that your connection is stored in.
-For more information, the documentation is [here](https://microsoft.github.io/promptflow/how-to-guides/set-global-configs.html#azureml).
+To configure promptflow to connect to AzureML, you need to update the `./azureml/config.json` file with the `workspace_name`, `resource_group`, and `subscription_id` that your connection is stored in.
+You can find more information about this in the [documentation](https://microsoft.github.io/promptflow/how-to-guides/set-global-configs.html#azureml).

-Update the local promptflow connection provider to look for AzureML connections.
+To update the local promptflow connection provider to look for AzureML connections, you can use the following code:
 ``` bash
 # Set your promptflow connection provider to azureml
 pf config set connection.provider=azureml